cellml/libcellml/docs/tutorials/tutorial2/tutorial2_cpp.rst

 .. code-block:: cpp

-    libcellml::ErrorPtr theFifteenthError = validator->error(14);
+    libcellml::IssuePtr theFifteenthError = validator->error(14);

-Inside an :code:`Error` structure are two fields which are really useful.
+Inside an :code:`Issue` structure are two fields which are really useful.
 These are the :code:`description` (which does what you'd think) and the :code:`specificationHeading`, which points you to the section in the CellML2.0 specification document for reference.

 .. container:: dothis